 A lot of people think that what they are paying for when they get a new website is like any other product they buy.
-If there’s a problem with this “thing” after they’ve purchased it they can send it back for a repair or redesign; at no charge of course.
+If there’s a problem with this "thing" after they've purchased it they can send it back for a redesign; at no charge.

-A website is not at all like a product, and unlike buying a new car there is no Lemon Law remedy you can turn to if your website breaks within the first year or 30,000 hits; whichever comes first.
+A website is not at all like a product.
+Unlike buying a new car, there is no Lemon Law remedy you can turn to if your website breaks within the first year or 30,000 hits; whichever comes first.
 There are no guarantees or factory warranties.

 What a web designer is selling you is a service.
 You are paying for expertise, a relationship, and the ability to take your vision and create the look and feel you want for your online presence.
 You are buying the web designer's time and value, which is definitely not a product.

-No new website that has just been built has thousands of hours put into the initial design and development (though it often feels that way), customer feedback, and enough content to keep feeding those hungry beasts known as Search Engines.
+Most new websites that have just been built has thousands of hours put into the initial design and development (though it often feels that way), and enough content to keep feeding those hungry beasts known as Search Engines.